Boosting Employee Engagement Through Language Training

 7.)
 Share Success Stories

 Share simple stories of employees who used new language skills to succeed.
-Show examples of someone who learned Spanish and got a big sales contract with a Mexico client because of better communication.
+Show examples of someone who learned Spanish.
+They got a big sales contract with a Mexico client because of better communication.

 Or an engineer who can now help German teammates fix problems faster thanks to taking German classes.